 Along the Finjasjöleden trail you will find “Europe’s rainforest” by Sweden’s longest alder marsh walkway, Sweden’s oldest settlement and Slingra Dig, an architect-designed bird platform.
 With the help of binoculars, you can see some of the shorebirds and some of the other species that thrive here, such as the Eurasian curlew, common snipe, redshank and the peewit.
 Make a detour to the ruins of Mölleröd castle with a newly restored moat.

 Beside the trail is Skyrup Golf & Hotell.
 Here you can have a good lunch and spend the night.
 If you rather prefer to stay out in nature you can pre-book a shelter at the new campsite "Between dusk and dawn" close to Hovdala Treehouse, with a beautiful view out of Finjasjön and the nature area.
-The two unique and architecht designed shelters Birk and Birka are embedded in a birch grove with a rural setting.
+The three unique and architecht designed shelters Birk, Birka and Ronja are embedded in a birch grove with a rural setting.